satan666/sRaidFrames_Improved/README.md

 >> sRaidFrames Improved with working
-- 40 yard range check
+- unique 40y range check
+- grid like healing indicators,
-- focus frame with dynamic sorting
+- focus frame
+- aggro status
+- class colored status bars

 --== USING BONGOS, OSKING OR UNITFRAMES OTHER THAN BLIZZARD UF OR MODIFIED AGUNITFRAMES MAY CAUSE PROBLEMS(DISAPPEARING LOOT FRAME OR TARGET FLICKING - YOU CAN FIND MODIFIED AGUF IN THIS PACK)